cgreal/react-category-menu/react-interactive-search-box/README.md

 How it works:

 1- Enter one of the names from mockData for testing.
+For example: "Anna"

 2- You can navigate result items with keyUp and KeyDown from keyboard